 Stutthof was a Nazi concentration and extermination camp located 22 miles east of Danzig -- now the Polish city of Gdańsk.

 First established by the Nazis in 1939, Stutthof went on to house a total of 115,000 prisoners, more than half of whom -- some 65,000 -- died there.
 Around 22,000 went on to be transferred from Stutthof to other Nazi camps.

-It is believed that approximately six million Jewish people died in Nazi concentration camps during World War II.
+Six million Jewish people died in Nazi concentration camps during World War II.
 Also killed were hundreds of thousands of Roma people and people with mental or physical disabilities.

 This story has been updated to reflect that the Stutthof concentration camp is located in what is now modern-day Poland.